-- Do my high school transcripts have to be before you look at my application?
+- Do my high school transcripts have to be received before you look at my application?

 Yes.
 Your application is not considered complete until we receive a copy of your official transcript(s).
 These should be sent directly by your school, or by you in a sealed envelope that is signed by a school official.
 Your application will not be reviewed until we receive your transcript(s).

 Transcripts must include grades from fall 2015.
 We recommend that you order transcripts from your high school as soon as possible in the spring.
 Most schools take at least two weeks to send out a transcript.
 Please be aware that high school administrative offices often close during spring break and your transcript request may not get processed during that week.

 - Will I be notified when the college receives my application?

 Yes.
 An email will be sent to the address provided once your application has been processed.
 Please allow up to 5 business days to process applications.

 - What’s the average amount of a scholarship award?